PhilDL/remix-gospel-stack/README.md

   pnpm run dev --filter=@react-router-gospel-stack/webapp
   ```

-## Switch between PostgreSQL and SQLite (Litefs)
+## Switch between PostgreSQL and SQLite (Turso)

-- To switch between PostgreSQL and SQLite (Litefs), there is a turbo generator you can use from the root of the repository.
+- To switch between PostgreSQL and SQLite (Turso), there is a turbo generator you can use from the root of the repository.

   ```bash
   pnpm turbo gen scaffold-database